Home Projects Confluence Park by Lake|Flato Architects + Matsys Design

 Confluence Park by Lake|Flato Architects + Matsys Design

-The development of the central pavilion focused on creating an inspirational and aspirational space that helped communicate the client’s mission in providing environmental education on the topic of water conservation.
+The development of the central pavilion focused on creating an inspirational and aspirational space that helped communicate the client’s mission of providing environmental education on the topic of water conservation.
 Using the biomimetic principle of looking towards nature for inspiration, the pavilion geometry is inspired by some plants’ use of doubly curved fronds to cantilever out and collect rainwater and dew and redirect the water towards its root stem.
-A modular system of concrete “petals” was developed that collected rainwater and funneled it to the petals’ columnar bases and then on to a central underground cistern.
+A modular system of concrete “petals” was developed that collected rainwater and funneled it to the petals’ columnar bases and then onto a central underground cistern.

 In developing these petals, one of the central concerns was to make sure that they were modular yet seemingly non-repetitive.
 The design uses the Cairo tile, an irregular pentagon, as the underlying base grid in order to resolve this tension between cost-effective modularity and the desire for spatial richness.
 The pentagon is subdivided into 5 triangles in a way that results in only three unique modules: two asymmetrical triangles that are mirrors of each other and one equilateral triangle.

 From this irregular triangular base grid, a parametric model was used to create the three-dimensional solids of each petal.
-Structurally, each petal is half of an arch which starts out as a 16” thick column and tapers to a 4” deep curved roof.
-The double-curvature of the surface geometry helps with the structural rigidity of the petal.
+Structurally, each petal is half of an arch, which starts out as a 16” thick column and tapers to a 4” deep curved roof.
+The double curvature of the surface geometry helps with the structural rigidity of the petal.
 Each petal is connected to its paired half-arch by two structural pin joints.
 The petals’ capacity to shed water in the proper direction was tested through water flow analysis using particle simulations.

 The Cairo tile geometry was reused at a much smaller scale for the thousands of concrete pavers used throughout the park.
 Four different inlay patterns were developed for the pavers such that a larger network of branching curves is created.
 This network is aperiodic and references the bifurcations and deltas of the local watershed.

-Architects : Lake|Flato Architects, Matsys Design
+Architects: Lake|Flato Architects, Matsys Design

-Location : 310 W Mitchell St, San Antonio, TX 78204, United States
+Location: 310 W Mitchell St, San Antonio, TX 78204, United States

-Design Team : Bob Harris, Tenna Florian, Sunnie Díaz, Jordan Tsai
+Design Team: Bob Harris, Tenna Florian, Sunnie Díaz, Jordan Tsai

-Pavillion Design : Andrew Kudless (Matsys)
+Pavillion Design: Andrew Kudless (Matsys)

-Landscape Architecture : Rialto Studio, Inc.
+Landscape Architecture: Rialto Studio, Inc.

-Area : 900.0 ft2
+900.0 ft2

-Project Year : 2018
+Project Year: 2018

-Photographs : Casey Dunn
+Photographs: Casey Dunn

-Manufacturers : Lumenpulse, Prosoco, Tremco, Mission Solar, Kreysler & Associates
+Manufacturers: Lumenpulse, Prosoco, Tremco, Mission Solar, Kreysler & Associates

 Via > Matsys Design